 Do I have to come to the clinic for appointments?

-We are making tele-consults available to all patients who would normally attend the clinic for doctor consultations and nurse interviews.
+We are making free tele-consults available to all patients who would normally attend the clinic for doctor consultations and nurse interviews.
 Where appropriate our scientists will speak to you on the phone rather than in person.